ejplatform/hyperpython/docs/roadmap.rst

 ==========================

 * :feature:`1` Integrate with PScript to transpile Hyperpython functions to Javascript components.
-Study solutions for Hyperscript, Mithrill, and React.
+Study solutions for Hyperscript, Mithril, and React.

 Near future backlog